xmihol00/kddm1_proj_2023/datasets.md

 * First idea is to create a user with some history of votes.
 Based on this votes we could make some recommendations at least for favourite genres, year range, movie type etc. So we could restrict the space of recommendations.

+### Alexander
+* I personally would be interested, but I have no experience with it (hence the interest).
+* by using the imdb id you could also scrape erroneous/missing data ( e.g. https://www.imdb.com/title/tt0000002/ ) and user may can be created by userlists (e.g. https://www.imdb.com/list/ls564877733/ not shure if age, sex is very important for this (?,idk) but its may be only theoretical)
 </br>

 ## Undergrad.csv (clustering)